dotkernel/dot-annotated-services/README.md

 ### NOTE
-> Even if using dot notation, `AnnotatedServiceFactory` will check first if a service name exists with that name.
+> Even if using dot notation, `AttributedServiceFactory` will check first if a service name exists with that name.

 ### Using the AttributedRepositoryFactory